-In the field, mobile workers often work in areas without a reliable data connection, or with no data connection at all.
+In the field, mobile workers often work in areas without a reliable data connection, or with no data connection.
 In these situations, mobile workers can download maps to make them available offline.
 Once a map is downloaded, mobile workers can use it the same way they do when connected.
 While they only receive updates to downloaded maps on request, downloaded maps allow mobile workers to continue working with GIS data you've shared with them without a data connection.

 ArcGIS Field Maps supports downloading web maps and mobile map packages (MMPKs).
 Web maps can be used while online or they can be downloaded.
 They can have multiple offline map areas defined as part of the map or on the device, and they must be configured to support offline use.
 MMPKs are authored in ArcGIS Pro specifically for downloading and viewing assets.
 They cannot be used for data collection.